-Chief Intelligence & Knowledge Sharing Officer
+Chief Inclusion & Equity Officer

 Lisa brings 20 years of experience in the legal profession to Diversity Lab.
 She has served as a practicing attorney, talent management professional, and law firm consultant.
 Lisa began her career as a litigator, practicing at two large law firms.
 She then spent several years as a professional development manager at Goodwin Procter LLP, where her contributions included helping launch and lead the firm’s Women’s Initiative and developing a new parent coaching program.
 As a consultant with Edge International, Lisa advised a wide range of domestic and international law firms on strategic and talent management issues.

 At Diversity Lab, among many other duties, Lisa has led the creation and implementation of the needle-moving Mansfield Rule, now in its second certification year.
 She is a sought-after speaker who has been featured as a keynote speaker, presenter, and panelist on a variety of topics related to diversity & inclusion in the legal profession.
 Lisa also is a prolific author, having contributed articles on innovative ideas in diversity and professional development to publications like The American Lawyer, Law Practice, and Professional Development Quarterly.

 Lisa received her B.A. in English and French, magna cum laude, from Colgate University in 1996 and graduated with high honors from The George Washington University Law School in 2000.

 - “Annual Reviews are Out, Real-Time Feedback is In,” Law Practice, November/December 2017

 - “Leveraging the Power of Technology, Gamification, and Teams to Boost Diversity in Law” (co-authored with Caren Ulrich Stacy), Chambers Diversity, August 2017

 - “Client Call for Greater Diversity at a Fever Pitch” (co-authored with Caren Ulrich Stacy), Law.com, July 2017